What Is a NAICS Code? NAICS Structure, Hierarchy & How to Read NAICS Codes

 Primary 40% Other activities 60%

-Best practice: document the proxy used (revenue, value of shipments, payroll, hours, headcount) and keep it consistent across time.
+Best practice: keep the proxy consistent (revenue, value of shipments, payroll, hours, headcount).
 If the mix changes materially, review the primary code.
-Many governance programs perform an annual review.

 Step-by-step guide: How Do I Find My NAICS Code?

-Use governance and methodology references when you need consistency and defensibility across teams and time.
+Use governance references when you need consistent, audit-ready interpretation across teams and time.

 NAICS Classification & Reference Center